Welcome to Dr-Fix-It !

 The first is the Direct Expansion Method (DX).

 A refrigerant is circulated from a Compressor as hot gas, through a Condensing Unit where it becomes liquid, to an Evaporator Unit where it is allowed to 'flash' into a gas and then return to the compressor.
 A fan blows air across the cold coil to cool the air.
-This is the method that is most commonly brought to mind when referring to Air Conditioning.
+This method is most commonly brought to mind when referring to Air Conditioning.

 Comparing Efficiency Comparing the energy efficiency of different heating and cooling equipment brands is relatively easy.
 Although the rating systems are standardized - allowing one to make a fair comparison within the rating system - there are three different rating systems used.
-Each rating is used for a specific product type (in other words, all furnaces use the same system, heat pumps use a different system, an so on).
+Each rating is used for a specific product type (in other words, all furnaces use the same system, heat pumps use a different system, and so on).
 They are: AFUE (gas heating) SEER (cooling) HSPF (heat pump heating).
 The second is the Hydronic Method.

 Water is cooled by a chiller and is pumped throughout the building.
-The chilled water is piped to flow through coils in various fan-coil units and return to the chiller to be cooled again.
+The chilled water is piped to flow through coils in various fan-coil units and returned to the chiller to be cooled again.
 Again, a fan blows air across the cold coil to cool the air.

 No matter, if the Coil is DX or Hydronic, an air conditioning unit containing only a fan and a coil, is simply called a Fan-Coil Unit.
 Alternate names for the same unit are Air Handling Unit (AHU), and Air Handler.
 Fan-coil units on roofs are frequently labeled Roof-Top Units (RTU).